emmanr/personal-typescript-guide/README.md

   <img src="images/type-inference.png" alt="Type Inference" width="421" height="154">
 </div>

-Inference is that Typescript will automatically assign a type to our variable or functions.
+Inference is that Typescript will automatically assign a type to our variable.

 ###### Examples: